Javatpoint Logo

 The aim of water conservation are:

-• Energy conservation and utilization, as water pumping, propagation, and wastewater reuse all require a significant amount of energy.
-Water management involves more than 15% of total power use in various countries worldwide.
+• Energy conservation and utilization, as water pumping, propagation, and wastewater reuse require significant energy.
+Water management involves over 15% of total power use in various countries worldwide.

-• Habitat conservation, in which reducing human water use, not only aids in the preservation of freshwater habitats for local species and migrating waterfowl but also improves water quality.
+• Habitat conservation, which reduces human water use, not only aids in preserving freshwater habitats for local species and migrating waterfowl and improves water quality.

 Plan